baudelairecay/Solution-Modeling/README.md

 my option pricing project.
 I have been aware of the streamlit library for roughly a year now, and have made no attempts to become familiar with it.
 However very recently I seem to have learned how to code, so I'd like to play with it a bit.
+Also taught myself a bit of latex in the process.
+note: Latex in streamlit is a bit odd, but its not too difficult to use